 The oldest camper from our question this week was Mark Arnold’s 1976 Dreamer.
 That’s 351 years old in truck camper years.
 How does Mark Arnold store his truck?
 Well, he uses it year-round, so he hardly stores it at all!

-Here are the reader ideas on how to store a truck camper:
+Here are the reader ideas on how to store and support a truck camper:

 “We take the camper off the truck and rest it on a dolly so we can move it around the garage.” – Dave Barker, 2014 Ram 3500, 2015 Northstar 850sc

 “We unload the camper and place cinder blocks for extra support at the four corners.” – Barry and Carol Schoenwetter, 2006 GMC Sierra 2500HD, 2005 Lance 1030

 “We leave our camper unloaded without support.” – John and Cathy Strasser, 2012 Chevy 2500, 2013 Eagle Cap 850

 “I unload my camper without underbelly support.” – Mark Larson, 2014 Ram 3500, 2013 Lance 865

 “I remove my camper from the truck and use an underbelly support along with the jacks.
 I put the jacks on blocks with just enough weight so that when I kick the blocks they don’t budge.

 The under belly support is a two piece X-shaped assembly made of 3/4″ plywood reinforced with 2×3 along the edges.
 The two pieces are slotted where they cross so I can disassemble them.” – Dennis Volz, 2005 Ford F-350, 2006 Lance 845